troutstick/ray_tracer/README.md

 ## Dependencies

-In addition to dependencies handled by `cargo`, this program relies on `eog` for exporting `.png`s.
-It is not an essential part of the program unless you utilize the related commands defined in the Makefile.
+In addition to dependencies handled by `cargo`, this program relies on ImageMagick for exporting `.png` files, and on `eog` for displaying them.
+These additional tools are not an essential part of the program unless you utilize the related commands defined in the Makefile.

 This program was tested only for Linux machines.